Shubham2194/grafana-GKE/README.md

 Our grafana is communicating with Google cloud Logging resource
 ######
 Lets Explore our added data source
-Look after Explore section and Choose google-cloud-logging-datasource as source
+Look after Explore section and Choose google-cloud-logging-datasource as source(if not fluctuate)

 ![image](https://github.com/Shubham2194/grafana-GKE/assets/83746560/70774554-9a0f-4911-98b3-1be2b49ae622)